-Let’s define self-destruction as a civilizational regression back to a point where high tech space travel becomes difficult – a major set back in terms of science, culture and technology.
-Like a nuclear war, artificial intelligence nightmare or disintegration of the planetary ecosystem.
+Let’s define self-destruction as a civilizational regression back to a point where high-tech space travel becomes difficult – a major setback in terms of science, culture, and technology.
+Like nuclear war, artificial intelligence nightmare or disintegration of the planetary ecosystem.

 Now, let’s consider the time between the point at that a civilization reaches self-destruction capability, and the point at that it could freely roam and screen the universe for alien life.

 It’s very hard to exactly estimate this timeline, but it will be quite significant.
 Let’s say 10,000 years, assuming truly exponential technology growth.